Welcome to the Department of English's Center for Literary and Comparative Studies.

 The Center does not merely showcase the research and creative activities of the Department, but also helps to develop new knowledge in literary and comparative studies.
 The Center actively promotes collaboration with other departments and programs, such as the School of Languages, Literatures and Cultures; Classics; Women's Studies; and the Lesbian, Gay, Bisexual, and Transgender Studies Program.
 In this way, the Center serves as a focal point within the University of Maryland for cross-disciplinary dialogue in the humanities.

-For 2012-2013, the Center introduces a new theme "Circuits and Circulation"--which provides thematic integration to the department's public seminars, conferences, lectures, panel discussions, and other public programs, as well as the Call for Proposals.
+For 2013-2014, the Center introduces a new theme "Sound, Sight, Text: Aural and Visual Cultures and the Practice of Literature"--which provides thematic integration to the department's public seminars, conferences, lectures, panel discussions, and other public programs, as well as the Call for Proposals.

 The Center sponsors a wide variety of activities every year.
-In the works for 2012-2013 are Petrou lectures; a Petrou Writer in Residence; a Work in Progress series for faculty and students; a Book Launch program; an Alumni Book Group; our regular lectures series, such as Local Americanists and Renaissance Reckonings; and our regular poetry and fiction readings, such as Writers Here and Now.
+In the works for 2013-14 are Petrou lectures; Book Launches, Salons, and Work in Progress series for faculty and students; an Alumni Book Group; our regular lectures series, such as Local Americanists and the Marshall Grossman Lecture Series; and our regular poetry and fiction readings, such as Writers Here and Now.
 Keep an eye on our calendar, and please join us for an exciting fourth year of the Center at the Department of English's new home in Tawes Hall.

 Associate Professor and Director